4GeeksAcademy/machine-learning-content/07-ml_deploy/deploy-model-using-streamlit-and-heroku.md

 st.markdown('<style>description{color:blue;}</style>', unsafe_allow_html=True)
 st.title('Titanic survival prediction')
-st.markdown("<description>The sinking of the Titanic is one of the most infamous shipwrecks in history. " + "On April 15, 1912, during her maiden voyage, the widely considered “unsinkable” RMS Titanic sank after colliding" + "with an iceberg.
-Unfortunately, there weren’t enough lifeboats for everyone onboard, resulting in the death of " + "1502 out of 2224 passengers and crew.
-While there was some element of luck involved in surviving, it seems some" + " groups of people were more likely to survive than others. </description>", unsafe_allow_html=True) st.sidebar.title('Select the parameters to analyze survival prediction')
+st.markdown("<description>The sinking of the Titanic is one of the most infamous shipwrecks in history. " + "On April 15, 1912, during her maiden voyage, the widely considered “unsinkable” RMS Titanic sank after colliding " + "with an iceberg.
+Unfortunately, there weren't enough lifeboats for everyone onboard, resulting in the death of " + "1502 out of 2224 passengers and crew.
+While there was some element of luck involved in surviving, it seems some " + "groups of people were more likely to survive than others. </description>", unsafe_allow_html=True) st.sidebar.title('Select the parameters to analyze survival prediction')
 ```